WARNING – DANGER

-I am aware that most people who call themselves “self-taught” do not even think about the definition of the term nor do they mean that they 100% self-taught.
+I am aware that most people who call themselves “self-taught” do not even think about the definition of the term, nor do they mean that they are 100% self-taught.

 Nearly no one who has taught himself to paint, does seriously claim he has never seen, read or heard about painting (how does he know that paint and brush are used in painting?).

-I think the term is used to distinguish form anyone who has chosen a traditional form of learning (mentor, studio, university or similar).
+I think the term is used to distinguish from anyone who has chosen a traditional form of learning (mentor, studio, university or similar).

 But the way of obtaining information is different.
 Those who choose a traditional form of education increase their access to certain resources (library, teachers, classmates) and reduce the organizational effort (timetable, workspace, material) for a short period of time in their careers.

 All these things can be compensated through the internet, books, videos.
 But neither the university nor the self-studies make you a better artist.
 Only the time commitment and the work done make this possible.